langmo/profikum/README.md

          key_mgmt=WPA-PSK
     }
 	```
-- Compile profikum
+- Compile and install profikum: ``./build_and_install_release.sh``
 - Generate the GSDML file:
-  - Run ``./profikum -e ./``
+  - Run ``profikum -e .``.
+This generates the GSDML in the current directory
-  - Copy the GSDML (e.g. via a USB stick) to the computer of the PLC.
+  - Copy the GSDML (e.g. via a USB stick, wifi, ...) to the computer of the PLC.
   - Start TIA Portal, install the GSDML and add it to the installed devices.
 - Raspberry Pi OS (Raspberry Pi 3 Model B+ or higher): Configure serial port/UART0:
   - Type ``sudo nano /boot/config.txt``.